sandervanvugt/van-vugt-kubernetes/RHCSA-challenge-managing-users-groups-and-permissions/finish.md

 You made it to the end!
-But the finish page is ignored for challenges, so no one will ever read this.
+But the finish page is ignored for challenge labs, so no one will ever read this.
 Boo hoo hoo hoo.